boostercloud/booster/docs/README.md

 The following is the list of the fields you can configure:
 - **appName:** This is the name that identifies your application.
 It will be used for many things, such us prefixing the resources created by the provider.
 There are certain restrictions regarding the characters you can use: all of them must be lower-cased and can't contain spaces.
 Two apps with different names are completely independent.

-- **provider:** This field contains the provider library instance that Booster will use when deploying or running your application.
-So far, there is only one provider supported in Booster yet, @boostercloud/framework-provider-aws, and it is probably the one you have already set if you used the generator to create your project.
-There will be more providers, like one that allows running your Booster app locally.
+- **provider:** This field contains the provider library instance that Booster will use when deploying or running your application. _**Note:** So far, there is only one provider fully supported in Booster yet, @boostercloud/framework-provider-aws, and it is probably the one you have already set if you used the generator to create your project.
+The team is currently working on providers for local development, azure, and Kubernetes._

 #### Environments